euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 Android Studio integrated development environment  | 4.1.3        | 4.0.1     |
 Gradle plugin for Android                          | 4.1.3        | 4.0.1     |

-# Task: Install application via Workspace ONE [install your application via Workspace ONE]
+# Task: Install application via Workspace ONE
 Installing the application via Workspace ONE is a platform integration task for Android application developers.
 It applies to all levels of platform integration.